petethegreat/regression/mpgDependanceOnTransmissionType.Rmd

 ---
-title: Dependance of Fuel Efficiency on Transmission Type
+title: Effect of Transmission Type on Fuel Efficiency
 author: "Peter Thompson"
 ---
 <!-- # Dependance of Fuel Efficiency on Transmission Type  -->